-There are many different types of MIDI keyboard controllers.
+There are many different types of weighted MIDI keyboard controllers.
 There are 49 or 61 key options, but the 88 key option is a full-sized instrument that offers a lot of sound crafting capability and a more realistic instrument feel.

 If you are a serious songwriter or composer, this is the option you should be considering.
 In fact, you will probably want the weighted key model of the 88 key MIDI keyboards.
 But even with that decision tucked away safely, you still have a lot of considerations to think about.
 In this guide, I will be diving into the world of the 88-key weighted MIDI keyboards.

-I will take a look at some of the most important information to have for a better-informed decision, as well as taking an in-depth look at some of the best 88 key weighted MIDI controllers of 2020.
+I will take a look at some of the most important information to have for a better-informed decision, as well as taking an in-depth look at some of the best weighted 88 key MIDI controllers of 2021.

-I will start with the basics and talk about what an 88 Key MIDI controller is and will then move on to the things that make the best MIDI controller and how to choose one.
-I will also cover some frequently asked questions and end off with 5 recommendations of MIDI controllers that I believe to be the best on the market.
+I will start with the basics and talk about what an 88 Key MIDI controller is and will then move on to the things that make the best MIDI keyboard and how to choose one.
+I will also cover some frequently asked questions and end off with 5 recommendations of MIDI Keyboards that I believe to be the best on the market.
 Let’s get right into it.

 Best Weighted 88 Key Midi Controller Reviews